-If you aren’t able to access administration section even after clearing the cache, you have to use FTP program.
+If you cannot access the administration section even after clearing the cache, you have to use an FTP program.

-After successful connection, you have to rename the plugins folder.
-Go to wp-content, you will notice plugins folder.
+After a successful connection, you have to rename the plugins folder.
+Go to wp-content; you will notice the plugins folder.
 Rename the folder to plugins1.

-Come back to check the site again, if it works, change the plugins folder name to its original plugins.
+Recheck the site; if it works, change the plugins folder name to its original plugins.

-Go inside plugins folder and rename each plugin one by one until you find the plugin which is misbehaving.
+Go inside the plugins folder and rename each plugin one by one until you find the misbehaving plugin.